kubernetes-sigs/krew/site/content/docs/user-guide/using-custom-indexes.md

 > **Caveat:** If two indexes offer a plugin with the same name, only one can
 > be installed at any time.

+## The default index

+When a plugin doesn't have an explicit `INDEX_NAME` prefix, it refers to a plugin from the `default` index.
+These plugins have an implicit `default/` prepended to them in Krew commands.
+The `INDEX_NAME` prefix is used to differentiate plugins with the same name across different indexes.

+Krew ships with [`krew-index`][ki] as the `default` index, but this can be removed using the `kubectl krew index remove default` command.
+Once this is removed, you can add another index with the name `default` and plugins from it will not require the `INDEX_NAME` prefix in commands.

 [ki]: https://github.com/kubernetes-sigs/krew-index